-So the other day I said to myself, as you’ve undoubtedly done many a time, “Self, I’m really in the mood to sit and stuff my face while watching a bunch of hill people fight, sing, dance, lift heavy things and tell jokes.
+So the other day I said to myself, as you’ve undoubtedly done many a time, “Self, I’m really in the mood to sit and stuff my face while watching a bunch of hill people fights, sing, dance, lift heavy things, and tell jokes.
 Where might I go to partake of such highbrow entertainment?”
-Fortunately, I was able to meet all of my voyeuristic, culinary and comedic needs in one place: the Hatfield & McCoy dinner show.
+Fortunately, I was able to meet all of my voyeuristic, culinary, and comedic needs in one place: the Hatfield and McCoy Dinner Show.
 It’s like Springer meets Hee Haw meets Solid Gold Clogging Edition, all served up with an extra helping of salty, fatty, fried objects that you just can’t stop shoving in your mouth.

 - Fried Chicken